-The following tables include the recorded investment and unpaid principal balances for impaired loans with the associated allowance amount, if applicable.
+The following tables include the recorded investment and unpaid principal balances for impaired loans with the associated allowance amount, if applicable, at June 30, 2023.

-June 30, 2 2023
+June 30 , 2023

-(Dollars in thousands) ecorded vestment Unpaid Principal Balance Related llowance Average Recorded Investment R Interest Income ecognized
+(Dollars in thousands) ecorded vestment 1 Unpaid Principal Balance Related llowance] Average Recorded nvestment Interest Income ecognized

-With no related allowance recorded: vestment Dulunce nowunce mvestment eeognizeu
+With no related allowance recorded:

-1 - 4 family residential real estate \$ 1,209 \$ 1,302 \$ -\$ 1,780 \$
+1-4 family residential real estate \$ 1,209 \$ 1,302 \$ \$ 1,780 \$

-Home equity and HELOCs 182 182 • 325 • 20
+Home equity and HELOCs 182 182 325 20

 Construction residential

 1 - 4 family investor commercial real estate 832 850 179 1

 Multi-family 251 283 277

 Commercial non-residential 778 783 1,042 19

 Construction and land

 Commercial

 Consumer

 With an allowance recorded:

-1 - 4 family residential real estate \$ \$ \$ - \$ \$
+1-4 family residential real estate \$ \$ \$ \$ \$

 Home equity and HELOCs

 Construction residential

 1 - 4 family investor commercial real estate

-Multi-family -
+Multi-family

 Commercial non-residential

-Construction and land -
+Construction and land

 Commercial

-Consumer - -
+Consumer

-T ( 1

-Total: ሰ 1 200 ¢ 1 202 ¢ ¢ 1 700 ¢
+Total:

-1 - 4 family residential real estate \$ 1,209 182 \$ 1,302 182 \$ - \$ 1,780 325 \$ ${20}$
+1-4 family residential real estate \$ 1,209 \$ 1,302 \$ \$ 1,780 \$

-Home equity and HELOCs Construction residential 182 182 323 20
+Home equity and HELOCs 182 182 325 20

-170
+Construction residential

 1 - 4 family investor commercial real estate 832 850 179 1

-Multi-family Commercial non-residential 251 283 277 10
+Multi-family 251 283 277

-Commercial non-residential Construction and land 778 783 1,042 19
+Commercial non-residential 778 783 1,042 19

+Construction and land

 Commercial

 Consumer

-The impaired loans table above includes accruing TDRs in the amount of \$182 thousand that are performing in accordance with their modified terms.
-The Company recognized \$38 thousand of interest income on accruing TDRs during the year ended June 30, 2023.
+The impaired loans table above includes accruing loans with terms that have been modified to borrowers experiencing financial difficulty in the amount of \$182 thousand that are performing in accordance with their modified terms.
+The Company recognized \$38 thousand of interest income on accruing loans with terms that have been modified to borrowers experiencing financial difficulty during the year ended June 30, 2023.
 The table above does not include \$72 thousand of loans acquired with deteriorated credit quality, which have been recorded at their fair value at acquisition.